harishkesari/IonicNativeEcommerceZoomIn/README.md

 # IonicNativeEcommerceZoomIn
 Native Image gallery zoom in Html5 and Ionic framework.
+    When double click on image.
+It navigates to  native gallery image zoom in.
+ It supports:
+ -> Selecting the random images from row and display in gallery block.
+ -> Pinch to zoom to max level of image resolutions.
+ -> Gallery boxes.

    Load the following code in html
 ```
 <ion-header-bar class="bar-stable">